welch-lab/vista-fish/SMAD+GCAMP/readme.md

 Figure4_LASSO.html: run LASSO regression using R

-Figure5_neurite_DEG.html: run GO analysis for the DEGs we found in neurites, and compare the UTR length of neurite DEGs and cell DEGs
+Figure5_neurite_DEG.html: run GO analysis for the DEGs we found in neurites, and compare the UTR length of neurite DEGs and cell DEGs using R

-Figure5_filament_DEG.html: run GO analysis for the DEGs we found in filament, and compare the UTR length of filament DEGs and cell DEGs
+Figure5_filament_DEG.html: run GO analysis for the DEGs we found in filament, and compare the UTR length of filament DEGs and cell DEGs using R

 FigureS3_neighboring_cells.ipynb: check the composition of cell types for neighboring cells, generate the plot used in Figure S3